| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 SEATTLE, WA....
 As formations of unmarked tanker aircraft continue to

-criss-cross American skies on a mission authorities refuse to disclose, an
+criss-cross American skies on a mission authorities refuse to disclose,

-environmental laboratory has identified an extremely toxic component of the
+environmental laboratory has identified an extremely toxic component of

 spray drifting over cities and countryside.